mutmedia/balltris/bugs.md

 BUGS
 ====

-BUG: weird perf thing
-BUG: slo mo continues after game ends
+BUG: particle effects continue after exiting game
-BUG: gray thing of transition is showing at bottom, will fix when new transition
 BUG: slo-mo stuttering (Linear interpolation when in slow motion to stop stuttering)
+PERF: weird perf thing
+NO REPRO: slo mo continues after game ends
+NO REPRO: gray thing of transition is showing at bottom, will fix when new transition